OpenBuildings/join-us/why-clippings.md

 ### The team

-You would be working with highly-engaged team of developers.
+You would be working with highly engaged team of developers.
 We always try to learn new technologies, incorporate the latest best practices and try new things.

-We realise everybody has their strong and weak sides and we would help you learn in various fields - from improving communication with others to latest terminal hacks.
+We realise everybody has their strong and weak sides and we would help you learn in different fields - from improving communication with others to latest terminal hacks.

 ### Our process